An Approach to Causal Inference over Stochastic Networks: Notation and Setting

 \section{Notation and Setting}

 We consider a known fixed set of \(N\) nodes.
 Each node has a random nodal outcome \(Y_{i}\), thus the whole network outcome is \(Y = (Y_{1},\ldots Y_{N})\).
 Realizations of the random nodal covariates \(Y_{i}\) and \(Y\) are denoted with lower case \(y_{i}\) and \(y\).
 For this paper we only consider binary outcomes (although the ideas are easily extended to non-binary outcomes).
-Each node is also permitted to have known fixed multivariate nodal covariates similarly denoted \(X = (X_{1},\ldots X_{N})\).
+Each node is also permitted to have further multivariate nodal covariates similarly denoted \(X = (X_{1},\ldots X_{N})\) with \(X_{i} \in \mathbb{R}^{p}\) for some p.